- Synthetic data generation methods changed significantly with the advance of AI

 - Information content: a model capable of generating synthetic data with high similarity to the training data maximizes information content, surpassing rule-based systems by a huge margin and in some cases is even better than raw data.

-Here is a summary of the methods compared and their performance on the metrics used to evaluate them.
+Here is a summary of the synthetic data generation methods compared and their performance on the metrics used to evaluate them.

 - Do you have resources/expertise available to build your own system, and